Home → About Us

 Debt Management: Managing the issuance of both Bond Anticipation Notes (BANs) and Bonds; Assuring timely debt payments; Managing credit rating agency relationships; Collecting and publishing state debt statistics; Providing debt service projections for legislative and executive budgeting efforts; Preparing the Treasurer’s Statement for publication on ballots whenever general obligation debt proposals are sent out to voters; Determining annually the need for Tax Anticipation Notes (TANs), Lines of Credit, (LOCs) or other short-term debt vehicles to cover cash flow needs within a fiscal year; Arranging for short-term debt if necessary; and Coordinating with cash pool management to maximize cash pool support for General Fund cash flow needs as an alternative to issuing debt.

-Unclaimed Property Administration: Collecting unclaimed financial assets held by Maine entities and companies doing business in Maine; Cataloging and preserving those assets; Arranging for the annual newspaper advertisement of new properties and for legislative outreach to claimants in each legislative district; Maintaining a permanent record of all received properties; Developing and supporting easy claim-making processes that are available via the internet, telephone, telefax and mail; Processing claims made by rightful owners; and educating holders on Maine’s unclaimed property law.
+Unclaimed Property Administration: Collecting unclaimed financial assets held by Maine entities and companies doing business in Maine; Cataloging and preserving those assets; making the full list of owners available online at maine.gov/upsearch; actively reaching out to owners by mail, participating in town meetings and soliciting town clerks; providing new properties for legislative outreach to claimants in each legislative district; Maintaining a permanent record of all received properties; Developing and supporting easy claim-making processes that are available via the internet, telephone, telefax and mail; Processing claims made by rightful owners; and educating holders on Maine’s unclaimed property law.

 State-Held Trust Administration: Managing the investments, records and distribution of assets held in trust by the State of Maine pursuant to the terms of nearly eighty (80) active state-held trusts with an aggregate value of approximately $25.5 million; Engaging and overseeing independent investment advisors to professionally manage the funds; Allocating investment earnings amongst the beneficiaries pursuant to the directive of each separate trust.